Da Jin: Design

 Da Jin is constructed of linen and metal coil, embroidered with silk, gold, and silver threads, and is made of linen and metal coil, embroidered with silk, gold, and silver threads, and decorated with sequins.
 A headdress, choker, and cuff bracelets were constructed to be part of its Samsara collection debut.
 Materials of these additions included copper, metal, silk cord, and Swarovski crystals.

 The dress is large in scale measuring more than 11 1⁄2 ft long by 9 ft wide, its exhibition at the Legion of Honor requiring 11 people to put it together in the gallery.
 There is a paneled strapless bodice and paneled bell shaped skirt, with a scallop edge mirrored on the top and bottom of the dress.
 The panels of the skirt become wider towards the bottom and gradually get longer towards the back, with the dress axially symmetrical from the front or back view.

 Guo Pei used Chinese metal thread embroidery techniques on the full surface of the dress, including couching stitch, running stitch, chain stitch, contour embroidery, and beadwork.
 The gold color comes entirely from the gold thread embroidery.

 Reception

 Guo Pei considers Da Jin to be the beginning of haute couture for her, declaring "it meant a breakthrough for me, a moment when I found my direction in my 20-year career as a designer."
 The Samsara collection launched her career in China, where she designed a dress for Song Zuying for the 2008 Beijing Summer Olympics.
-She gained global influence when Da Jin reached Rihanna's team upon researching for the 2015 Met Gala, resulting in the singer wearing one of Guo Pei's designs.
-The dress became an online sensation and was nicknamed "the omelet dress" for its long yellow train, launching Guo Pei's atelier globally.